 How long should my Business Phone System last?

-In the past, your company may have purchased it’s phone system on the promise that it would last for as many as 30 years.
-Now, 20-30 years later, you may be in the frame of mind to find another provider that can meet that same requirement.
+In the past, your company may have purchased it’s phone system on the promise that it would last for many years.
+Now, 20-30 years later, you’re in the frame of mind to find another provider that can meet that same requirement.

 Our sales team regularly comes across older systems that have been in use for 15, to 20, sometimes even 30 years.